mimobiscocho/free-steam-games/README.md

 # free-steam-games
-python scripts that fetch all the free games on steam and adds them to your account
+python scripts that fetches all the free games on steam and adds them to your account